wildlife-dynamics/wt-ndvi/README.md

    - You'll need to know the name of your configured data source (e.g., "ecoscope_poc")

 3. **Region of Interest (ROI) data** available in one of these formats:
-   - A local GeoPackage (`.gpkg`) or Parquet (`.parquet`) file on your computer
+   - A local GeoPackage (`.gpkg`) or GeoParquet (`.parquet`) file on your computer
-   - A remote URL pointing to a GeoPackage or Parquet file (e.g., Dropbox link)
+   - A remote URL pointing to a GeoPackage or GeoParquet file (e.g., Dropbox link)
-   - A spatial features group configured in EarthRanger
    - Each ROI must have a name column to identify individual regions

 ## Installation

-1. Open Ecoscope Desktop
-2. Select "Workflow Templates"
+1. Select "Workflow Templates" tab
-3. Click "Add Workflow Template"
+2. Click "+ Add Template"
-4. Copy and paste this URL https://github.com/wildlife-dynamics/wt-ndvi and wait for the workflow template to be downloaded and initialized
+3. Copy and paste this URL https://github.com/wildlife-dynamics/wt-ndvi and wait for the workflow template to be downloaded and initialized
-5. The template will now appear in your available template list
+4. The template will now appear in your available template list

 ## Configuration Guide